Colin-Fredericks/Monster-Ambulance-SRD/README.md

 # Monster-Ambulance-SRD

 Monster Ambulance is a tabletop roleplaying game by Colin Fredericks.
-This is the System Reference Document - it gives you the rules you need to play the game, without any of the nice art and layout.
+This is the System Reference Document - it gives you the rules you need to play the game.
+It doesn't have the art, the setting, the random-roll tables for monsters and medical symptoms, or all the fun little footnotes.\*

 ## License